-Now, at the start of summer, is the time to plan for the inevitable dog days to come when you watch the garden fizzle and fade before your eyes.
-Here are ten easy, fuss-free heat-lovers that stand up to the rising mercury and, not for nothing, add some much needed drama to the mid-to-late summer garden.
+Now, at the start of summer, is the time to plan for the inevitable dog days to come.
+This is when you watch the garden fizzle and fade before your eyes.
+Here are ten easy, fuss-free heat-lovers that stand up to the rising mercury.
+Plus, not for nothing, add some much needed drama to the mid-to-late summer garden.
 Use them to fill pots or add in large clumps to an existing bed or border.
 Come August, you’ll sit in the shade and enjoy the show.

 Large, long-lasting silvery-white blooms cover this compact plant until the first frost.
 Exceptional in containers and as a cut flower.
 Tolerates drought, heat and humidity.
 Partial to full sun.
 Zones: 5 – 9

 De La Mina Verbena

 Not the annual bedding plant, but an evergreen perennial with fragrant purple flowers that are like catnip for butterflies.
 Beautiful in borders or containers.
 Full sun.
 Zones: 7 – 10

 Kudos Gold Dwarf Hummingbird Mint